Hoka Challenger 8 Review | Worth It In 2026?

 I tested a men’s 10.5 regular, I didn’t have to size up or down.
 The Challenger 8 gets a perfect score for fit.

 The shock absorption on the previous model was elite.
 However, somehow Hoka added even more stack height for EVEN MORE shock absorption.
 The impact attenuation is top-tier.
+Other than the Hoka Mafate X, no other trail shoe competes with the Challenger 8 when it comes to impact absorption.

-Overall, the comfort and fit of the Challenger 8 is easily one of the best for 2025.
+Overall, the comfort and fit of the Challenger 8 is easily one of the best for 2026.

 Traction: 8.5/10 (20%)